Bosnian Australians: Media

 The SBS broadcasts a Bosnian-language program on SBS Radio 2 from 2 PM every Tuesday and a repeat from 3 PM on Sunday.
-It also broadcasts BHT1 Dnevnik news program every Friday morning from 8 AM to 8:30 AM as part of its WorldWatch programming block.
+It also broadcasts BHT1 Dnevnik news program daily from 2:30 pm to 3 PM as part of its WorldWatch programming block.

 Other community radio stations such as 3ZZZ (Melbourne), 4EB (Brisbane), 6EBA-FM (Perth), 2000FM (Sydney), VOX FM (Wollongong), 1CMS (Canberra), 5EBI (Adelaide) also broadcast in Bosnian.

 Language

 There are five Bosnian Saturday schools operating in Sydney: